Kidnapping: Court admits six guns recovered from Wadume into evidence

 “He told us that the only way we could get Hamisu was through his uncle in Kano.
 We then went to Kano where we arrested Riyyanu.

-“That after the treatment, the doctor told him that the wound between his legs is bullet wound, and he never reported to anybody.
+“That after the treatment, the doctor told him that the wound between his legs are bullet wound, and he never reported to anybody.

-“Hamisu told him to call his elder brother based in Ibi to remove Rifles and keep them in a safe place, which Auwalu Bala did.
+“Hamisu told him to call his elder brother based in Ibi to remove the rifles and keep them in a safe place, which Auwalu Bala did.

-Continuing his evidence, the PW-4 told the court police operatives stormed Ibi in Taraba state where Uba Bala was arrested and four AK 47 found.
+Continuing his evidence, the PW-4 told the court that police operatives stormed Ibi in Taraba State where Uba Bala was arrested and four AK 47 found.

-“Bashir was also arrested, during which the two guns he bought from Uba Bala were recovered.

 “It was the same Baba Runs that accompanied the soldiers that opened fire on the moving vehicle of the operatives.
 He was with them.
 As such, they were the first set of people to be at the scene of the accident.